What Should Expats Know About The Healthcare System & Insurance Options in Mali

 Despite these attractions, the country is one of the poorest nations in the world.
 Moreover, the healthcare system in the country is the worst and survives on foreign aid doled out through social work by the foreign missionary groups and the international development organizations.
 While there are some essential medical facilities available within Bamako, the facilities outside the capital are sparse or non-existent.
 And even if there is any medical aid on discount, there’s always a short supply of staff, essential drugs, and medicines.

 Want to know more about the healthcare system and insurance options in Mali?
 Let’s dive in.

 Overview of Healthcare in Mali

 The healthcare system of Mali faces a host of challenges.
 Malnutrition, poor level of sanitation is rampant across the country.
 The shortage of health-related medical facilities is too evident to escape notice, leading to endemic malaria and Hepatitis A, dengue fever, meningitis, typhoid fever, and diarrhea, among others.
 The shortage of food in the country has caused malnutrition.
-If you are thinking of relocating to the country or traveling for leisure, ensure that you are vaccinated for Yellow Fever and get appropriate international health insurance for global coverage.
+If you are thinking of relocating to the country or traveling for leisure, ensure that you are vaccinated for Yellow Fever and get appropriate Mali health insurance for global coverage.

 How the Mali Healthcare System Works for Expats